Parallel and Distributed Programming, 5 credits

 About the course

 There is an everlasting demand for increased computer capacity and performance.
-High performance computers with only one processor are expensive, and there are physical limitations that put an upper limit on the performance.
-These problems are solved by connecting many cheap standard type processors in one computer, and let them work simultaneously on one task.
-The amount of performance gained by the use of a multi-core or multi processor computers is strongly dependent on the software algorithms and implementation.
+High-performance computers with only one processor are expensive, and there are physical limitations that put an upper limit on the performance.
+These problems are solved by connecting many cheap standard-type processors in one computer and letting them work simultaneously on one task.
+The amount of performance gained by the use of multi-core or multi-processor computers is strongly dependent on the software algorithms and implementation.
 In particular, the software must be "parallelised" to run on multiple cores simultaneously.

 Department of Information Technology